-Document TGP/12, Special Characteristics [cross ref.], provides guidance on the use of special characteristics, e.g. resistance to diseases, insects and chemicals and chemical constituents examined by protein electrophoresis.
+Document TGP/12, Guidance on Certain Physiological Characteristics, provides guidance on the use of certain physiological characteristics, e.g. resistance to diseases, insects and chemicals and chemical constituents examined by protein electrophoresis.

-GN 16 (TG Template: Chapter 7) - New types of characteristics
+GN 16 (Chapter 7) - New types of characteristics

-Document TGP/15 [cross ref.], New Types of Characteristics, provides guidance on the possible use of new types of characteristics.
+Document TGP/15, New Types of Characteristics, provides guidance on the possible use of new types of characteristics.

-GN 17 (TG Template: Chapter 7) - Presentation of Characteristics: Approved characteristics
+GN 17 (Chapter 7) - Presentation of Characteristics: Approved characteristics

-A collection of characteristics, with their corresponding states of expression, which have already been approved for inclusion in existing Test Guidelines, is presented in Annex 4: "Collection of Approved Characteristics".
-There are two main purposes for developing this collection: Firstly, it helps to ensure that the states of expression used for the same or similar characteristics included in Test Guidelines, are harmonized as far as possible; Secondly, the characteristics presented in the collection have already been translated into the UPOV languages.
-Thus, Test Guidelines utilizing characteristics from Annex 4 [cross ref.] will cost UPOV less and are less likely to experience delays in presentation for adoption.
+A collection of characteristics, with their corresponding states of expression, which have already been approved for inclusion in existing Test Guidelines after the adoption of document TGP/7 ("approved characteristics"), is provided in the web-based TG template.
+There are two main purposes for developing this collection: firstly, it helps to ensure that the states of expression used for the same or similar characteristics included in Test Guidelines, are harmonized as far as possible; secondly, the characteristics presented in the collection have already been translated into the UPOV languages.
+Thus, Test Guidelines utilizing approved characteristics will cost UPOV less and are less likely to experience delays in presentation for adoption.

-Drafters of Test Guidelines are invited to search the collection for the characteristic which they wish to use.
-If the appropriate characteristic, and its corresponding states of expression, are found this can be copied directly into the new Test Guidelines.
+Drafters of Test Guidelines are invited to search the approved characteristic which they wish to use.
+If the appropriate characteristic, and its corresponding states of expression, are found this can be selected for the new Test Guidelines.
 However, it should be remembered that what may appear to be very similar characteristics in different types of plant, or different organs of the same plant, may in fact be under different types of genetic control.
 Thus, for example, in one type of plant, or one organ, the characteristic "profile" might be a qualitative characteristic e.g. straight (1), curved (2) but in another type of plant, or organ, it might be a quantitative characteristic e.g. straight or slightly curved (1), moderately curved (2), strongly curved (3).

-In cases where the required characteristic is not present in the collection, guidance is provided in GN 18, GN 19 and GN 20 [cross ref.].
+In cases where the required characteristic is not an approved characteristic, guidance is provided in GN 18, GN 19 and GN 20.

-GN 18 (TG Template: Chapter 7: column 3) - Presentation of Characteristics: Heading of a characteristic
+GN 18 (Chapter 7) - Presentation of Characteristics: Heading of a characteristic

-1. General
+General